2012 BFL season: Regular season standings

-Post season
+Postseason

 In the Wild Card Playoffs both teams of the FFL won their games.
 The top ranked team of the FFL, the Brussels Bulls lost in the Semifinals against the Antwerp Diamonds.
 In the regular season the Bulls won all but one game, that was the game against the Diamonds.
 The Brussels Tigers made a perfect season winning all eight games in the LFFAB and also the two games in the playoffs including the Belgian Bowl.